kubernetes/community/sig-architecture/api-review-process.md

     * Any new version of a stable API

-    * Any major new functionality added to a stable API as defined by SIG Architecture and the API Reviewers
+    * Any new functionality added to a stable API as defined by SIG Architecture and the API Reviewers

 ## What APIs need to be reviewed?